nayan5572/Stationary-server-assignment-4/README.md

 📞 Contact & Support: Reach out to us via the contact section.

 ### 📂 Categories

-📖 Books
+📖 Stationary

-A vast collection of books, including educational, fiction, non-fiction, and more.
+A vast collection of Stationary, including educational, fiction, non-fiction, and more.

 🎨 Arts and Crafts

-Premium art supplies such as paints, brushes, sketchbooks, and DIY kits.
+Premium art supplies such as paints, brushes, and DIY kits.

 🖊️ Stationery

-High-quality pens, notebooks, markers, and other writing essentials.
+High-quality pens, markers, and other writing essentials.

 🏫 Classroom Supplies

 All necessary materials for teachers and students, including whiteboards, charts, and organizers.

 ### 🛠️ Installation & Setup